ivanthemeh/javascript/dom/README.md

 Selecting elements in Javascript is really simple if you know how to select things in CSS—it uses the exact same selector system.

-*It’s helpful when beginning to pick one method, plain JS or jQuery, when selecting HTML elements.
+*It’s helpful, when beginning, to pick one method, plain JS or jQuery, when selecting HTML elements.*

 ### Selecting with plain JS